davidjcastner/git-tutorial/README.md

 ### Issues with the labs

-If you experience issues with the labs feel free to post the issues in the issues section of this repository, and I will try to help you when I get some time.
+If you experience issues with the labs feel free to post the issues in the issues section of this repository on GitHub, and I will try to help you when I get some time.